palomachain/paloma-docs/docs/src/guide/validate/manage-a-paloma-validator/set-up-validator.md

 ### Validator keys

-**Tendermint Consensus Keypair:**: This Consensus Keypair is on the [tendermint](https://docs.tendermint.com/master/nodes/validators.html#validator-keys) layer and consists of a unique Private Key used to sign block hashes associated with a Public Key `Palomavalconspub`.
+**Tendermint Consensus Keypair:**: This consensus keypair is on the [tendermint](https://docs.tendermint.com/master/nodes/validators.html#validator-keys) layer and consists of a unique Private Key used to sign block hashes associated with a Public Key `Palomavalconspub`.